Zodt/WhatsAppApi.Old/README.md

 WhatsAppApi is a cross-platform WhatsApp client library which may be used for the sending and reading of messages, working on chats, instances, queues and bans operation.
 Library based on [chat-api](https://chat-api.com) service.
+!!!Warning!!!
+This project is not "production ready"!
+This is nothing more than a concept (yet)

 ## Documentation